-ServiceMax Field Service App (FSA) mobile testing on iOS
+ServiceMax Field Service App Mobile Testing on iOS

 ServiceMax Mobile Testing on iOS is a mobile application for engineers in the field.
 It allows them to access ServiceMax while on the go, comprising a full work order process, calendar and directions, as well as allowing engineers to account accurately for their work, follow the right steps for consistent service and confidently answer customer enquiries.

 ServiceMax FSA can be accessed from laptops, smartphones and iPads.
 Provar currently supports ServiceMax mobile testing on iOS devices (from Provar version 1.9).

 Some initial configuration needs to be completed to enable ServiceMax Mobile Testing on iOS.
 Before you follow the steps below, make sure you have read and completed the steps on the Mobile Testing with Appium page.
 Once you have completed the steps on that page, return here and continue to iOS Device Setup below.

 We’ll start by configuring the device you will be testing on.

 Navigate to the Test Settings view and click the Browser Providers tab:

 The Browser Provider represents the platform which hosts the FSA.
 Once you have configured the Browser Provider it will appear in the Web Browser dropdown in the top-right of Provar Desktop: